carenaudo/Menipy/CODEXLOG.md

 **Task:** Fix droplet surface area calculation and add projected area and needle area metrics.

 **Summary:** Updated `compute_drop_metrics` to derive projected area from the filled mask, compute the needle contact area and subtract it from the surface of revolution.
 The true surface area function now handles duplicate z values.
 Added `needle_area_mm2` to the returned metrics and adjusted tests to check for the new fields.
 All tests pass (53 passed).

+## Entry 114 - Symmetry side area metrics

+**Task:** Report surface and projected areas for each side of the drop and expose missing distances in the GUI.

+**Summary:** `compute_drop_metrics` now splits the droplet mask about the apex to calculate left and right projected areas and surfaces of revolution.
+It returns these along with their mean.
+The `AnalysisTab` UI gained labels for the new metrics and now displays the apex-to-diameter and needle-to-diameter distances. `MainWindow` passes the additional values when updating the panel.
+Tests updated to verify the new keys.
+All tests pass (53 passed).